 It works – this is the most common reason.
 Most dogs will continue to pull because their natural walking pace is faster than ours and walking at a human’s pace is very unnatural for them.
 They have learnt that pulling gets them where they want to go.

-Over arousal – your dog might be overexcited so can’t listen easily to you or has some excess energy that hasn’t been used up in a way your dogs’ breed requires.
-Genetics can play a role in your dog’s energy level, and it’s important to meet their needs through breed-appropriate outlets.
+Over arousal – your dog might be overexcited so can’t listen easily to you or have excess energy that hasn’t been used up in a way your dogs’ breed requires.
+Genetics can affect your dog’s energy level, and it’s important to meet their needs through breed-appropriate outlets.

 Fear– your dog might be fearful or anxious about being outside or in a new environment.
 They could be pulling because they don’t feel safe and want to move somewhere away from everything that worries them.
 Seeking the right support for you and your dog is so important if your dog is unhappy about walks due to fear.